hikhvar/ts3exporter/Readme.md

 # ./ts3exporter -h
 Usage of ./ts3exporter:
   -listen string
         listen address of the exporter (default ":9189") -password string
-    	the serverquery password of the ts3exporter -remote string
+        the serverquery password of the ts3exporter -passwordfile string
+        file containing the password.
+Only read if -password not set.
+Must have 0600 permission. (default "/etc/ts3exporter/password")
+  -remote string
         remote address of server query port (default "localhost:10011") -user string
         the serverquery user of the ts3exporter (default "serveradmin")

 ```

 ## Examples: